-[6g] On-arrival phytosanitary inspection by AQIS
+[6g] On-arrival phytosanitary inspection and remedial action, and clearance by AQIS

-On arrival in Australia, each consignment would be inspected by AQIS.
+On arrival in Australia, each consignment will be inspected by AQIS.
 AQIS would undertake a documentation compliance examination for consignment verification purposes at the port of entry in Australia prior to release from quarantine.
 Fruit from each consignment would be randomly sampled for inspection.
-Such sampling methodology would provide 95% confidence that there is not more than 0.5% of infestation in the consignment.
+Such sampling methodology will provide 95% confidence that there is not more than 0.5% of infestation in the consignment.